CravateRouge/qBittorrentSearchPlugins/README.md

 [OxTorrent](https://www.oxtorrent.be) is a public french torrent search engine.

-[yggtorrent](https://www3.yggtorrent.re/) is a french semi-private tracker that specialises in high-quality, well-seeded torrents.
+[yggtorrent](https://www3.yggtorrent.re/) is a semi-private french tracker that is specialized in high-quality and well-seeded torrents.

 | :warning: WARNING          |
 |:---------------------------|
 | The YggTorrent plugin is partially working because of the cloudflare DDOS protection see also [#10](/../../issues/10) |